bradymiller/bradymiller.github.io/todo/index.md

 1. Visolve import lists.
 1. MD Support ignoreauth on labs thing.
 1. Visolve 1500 pdf settings.(reviewed; good feature and I will integrate it, if necessary)
-1. Scott assets cleanup in build.xml(now in codebase; document process and update stuff on bower wiki page)
 1. Matrix Zend patient validation module.(already committed into codebase; need to get the modify demographics 'edit' zend module popup to work smoothly and remove the 'closeBeforeOpening=1')
 1. Kevin M. EDI module.(already committed into codebase, but need to go through each script and incorporate html escaping)
 1. MD Support PrevSetting.(already committed into codebase, but awaiting fix by MD Support)